 We would also like to thank Carlos Martinez, Jared Mauch, Danny McPherson, Christian O’Flaherty and other people we discussed this document with for valuable comments and suggestions.

 Note: The organization/company affiliations are listed for information purposes only.
-The organizations and companies listed have not yet formally signed on to this manifesto.
 The people listed participated as individual network engineers.

 The Road to MANRS